ashmeet13/Flappy-Bird-Genetic-Algorithm-/README.md

     Distance Travelled by the Bird - (Distance between the center of the bird and the center of the gap between the pipes.

-After the best bird parameters are selected, 10% of the birds in the next generation will be same as the perfect bird.
+After the best bird parameters are selected, 10% of the birds in the next generation will be same as the best bird of previous generation.
 The remaining 90% of the birds would be created using mutation.

 The process repeats until and unless you get a near perfect bird, if not perfect.